 The movie’s biggest problem is the screenplay.
 Based, of course, upon Sheldon’s best-selling novel of the same name, Laird Koenig’s (The Little Girl Who Lives Down the Lane) script is a jumbled mess of ideas that don’t mesh together.
 It has kinky sex, family bickering, blackmail, etc. It even has a bizarre subplot about a serial killer who makes snuff films!
 The climax is — I’m not kidding you — like a Carol Burnett parody of Wait Until Dark (1967).
 It’s all very sloppily put together.

 It’s a true miracle that Hepburn is able to give a good, solid performance under these circumstances.
 Frankly, Hepburn is simply too old to play a naive heiress — it would have made more sense if they had made her character the wife of the dead tycoon.
 But nothing, not even a horrible script, can extinguish Audrey’s inner flame.
 It’s pretty extraordinary to see her overcome every obstacle that the film puts in front of her.
 Hepburn radiates authenticity, and she alone makes you accept the most implausible plot twists.

 Conclusions & Final Thoughts:

 Bloodline is probably Hepburn’s worst film.
 I will never understand how she turned down The Exorcist (1973) and The Turning Point (1977), but said yes to this turkey.
-The fact that she comes out unscatted from the experience speaks volumes of her quality as a movie star and actress.
+The fact that she came out unharmed from the experience speaks volumes about her quality as a movie star and actress.
 Anyhow, like all super-bad movies, Bloodline is (unintentionally) funny and kind of entertaining in a sort of weird way.
 P.S.
-A longer cut does exist, but I haven’t been available to locate it.
+A longer cut does exist, but I haven’t been able to locate it.
 Color, 122 minutes, Rated R.